-Content Audience Timeline Content Critical Method of Topic 1 9 Owner Points Communication 7 Student Students We will begin Sandra Changes that Primary: email Life communicating Sharman, will impact and text ری in earnest to VP for student life: messages 8 students about Academic the The reopening plans & Student understanding Secondary: • beginning on Affairs that student social media June 15, 2020. life will posts directing
+Content Audience Timeline Content Critical Method of Topic Owner Points Communication V Student Students We will begin Sandra Changes that Primary: email Life communicating Sharman, will impact and text c O in earnest to VP for student life: messages students about Academic the The reopening plans & Student understanding Secondary: • beginning on Affairs that student social media June 15, 2020. life will posts directing

-By starting at continue to students to email
+By starting at this time, we continue to serve the students to email

-this time, we serve the

 will allow needs of the

 students, students, even

 adequate time to if we move to

 consider the online only

 limitations of delivery.
 If

 social students have

-distancing on to vacate the
+distancing on to vacate the 11,2023.

 their student life campus, there

 experience at should not be

 EGSC.
-We plan much
+We plan much 23

-to communicate interruption, N.
+to communicate interruption, N

-with students at as we are Oil
+with students at as we are

-least once a prepared to W.
+least once a prepared to

-week. shift to an
+week. shift to an idnight on May

-online aidnight on Ma
+online 16.

 format.
-W.